fusionpbx/fusionpbx/README.md

 ```

 Installation Questions:
-- During the install it will ask you to press continue after verifying that the command ran successfully this is usually the case so you can simply tell it to continue.
+- During the install it will ask you to press continue after verifying that the command ran successfully.
+This is usually the case, so you can simply tell it to continue.
 The install also asks several questions.
-- Unless you have a reason to choose otherwise PostgreSQL and Nginx is probably your best path and is recommended by the developers of FusionPBX
+- Unless you have a reason to choose otherwise, PostgreSQL and Nginx is probably your best path and is recommended by the developers of FusionPBX